rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

 # Demistifying ULMFiT - A state-of-the-art transfer learning approach for NLP

 ## The problem
-Many people are interested in getting into machine learning research, but in practice, it can be difficult to know how and when to apply cutting-edge techniques.
+Many people are interested in getting into machine learning research, but in practice, it can be difficult.
 There are several reasons for this:
 - Reading research papers is hard.
 - It can be hard to find well-explained code implementations.
 Very high barrier to entry.
 - As more complex methods are used, interpretability flies out the window.
 We start to forget why we're doing things, which is a very bad thing.